Texas Land For Sale (17808 results)

 11 Acres Near College Station No HOA, Power at Road, Ready to Build - Tract 1

-Burleson County sits in the Post Oak Savannahgood whitetail and hog countryand Lake Somerville State Park is right down the road with 11,000 acres of public land, boat ramps, fishing, and trails.
-You're 16 miles from Caldwell, 25 from Brenham, and 28 from College Station and Texas A&M.
+Lake Somerville State Park is about five miles away: 8,700 acres of public land, an 11,630-acre lake, 40 miles of trails, boat ramps, equestrian camping, bass and crappie fishing, and public hunting land adjacent to the park.
+You're 16 miles from Caldwell, 25 from Brenham, and 28 from College Station and Texas A&M. Austin is about 75 miles west.

 Property Information: